Sending MobileCoin

 For all transactions, the input txos will be selected automatically unless the input txos are specified during the transaction build step.
 This is generally not recommended and users should let input txos be automatically selected.

-Review the initial balance of your account by calling get_account_status with your account_id generated from the Create an Account section.
+Review the initial balance of your account by calling [`get_account_status`](/full-service-api/api-endpoints/v2/account/account/get_account_status.md) with your `account_id` generated from the [Create an Account section](/full-service-api/usage/getting-started/receive-mob.md).

-Since you are running a test that doesn't require you to review the transaction proposal before submitting it to the ledger, call the convenience method build_and_submit_transaction to send MOB to a public address.
-Keep note of the transaction_log_id from the response, as we will need for the next step.
+Since you are running a test that doesn't require you to review the [transaction proposal](/full-service-api/glossary/transaction-proposal.md) before submitting it to the [ledger](/full-service-api/glossary/ledger.md), call the convenience method [`build_and_submit_transaction`](/full-service-api/api-endpoints/v2/transaction/transaction/build_and_submit_transaction.md) to send [MOB](/full-service-api/glossary/mob.md) to a [public address](/full-service-api/glossary/public-address.md).
+Keep note of the `transaction_log_id` from the response, as we will need for the next step.

 async function buildAndSubmitTransaction() {